plotly/plotly.py/contributing.md

 # Contributing

 Thank you for contributing to plotly.py!
+We are actively looking for diverse contributors.

 ## Code of Conduct

 Check out the [Code of Conduct](CODE_OF_CONDUCT.md).
 Don't tl:dr; it, but the general idea is to be nice.

+## How to start contributing?

 ## Have a Bug Report?